-Black Bean, Quinoa & Citrus Salad combines fresh flavors like avocado, citrus and sweet corn in a salad that’s fresh and flavorful.
+Black Bean, Quinoa & Citrus Salad combines fresh flavors like avocado, citrus and sweet corn into a filling, healthy salad.

 Check out this upgrade!